 Other credits include Macbeth and Electra (Young Vic) Birdland and Pigeons (The Royal Court) Oil (The Almeida) A Doll’s House and Stacy (National Theatre of Scotland.)

-Carrie has been an Associate Director at both the Young Vic and the Royal Court Theatre, and is on the board of the Almeida Theatre.
+Carrie has been an Associate Director at both the Young Vic and the Royal Court Theatre, and was a member of the board at the Almeida Theatre.